flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 This does not mean the convex problem is free, but it removes the combinatorial branching caused by those activation variables.

-### 9.2 Polynomial-Time Solvable Convex Structure
+### 9.2 Tractable Convex Structure

-When the resulting model is a standard convex problem, it can be attacked with mature convex optimization methods.
+When the resulting model belongs to a standard tractable convex class, it can be attacked with mature convex optimization methods.
+LPs and SOCPs, for example, admit polynomial-time algorithms to prescribed accuracy under standard complexity assumptions [6].

 Depending on the structure, suitable approaches include: